Stray Cat Shows Up Outside Guy's Window In Polar Vortex

 Styer opened the window and let Chunk Chunk in from the cold.
 But once the cat was safe and warm, she wasn’t quite sure what to do.

 “She allowed me to pick her up, which is unusual for our community cats,” Styer said.
 “When I set her down, she instantly ran around the house and tried to run out through another window.
 She learned it was closed when she ran into it.”

 Styer placed Chunk Chunk in the bathroom, away from their dog, and eventually she settled down.
 When Becerra got home, she wasn’t entirely surprised when she learned the identity of their house guest.

 “From the first time she appeared at our window, she’s been one of the friendliest community cats that I’ve ever come across,” Becerra told The Dodo.
 “She’s always asking for pets and starts purring within seconds.”

-Since moving to their apartment two years ago, the couple has helped several litters of stray kittens find forever homes, and when the spring comes, Becerra plans to trap as many adults as she can in order to neuter and release them.
+Since moving to their apartment a few years ago, the couple has helped several litters of stray kittens find forever homes, and when the spring comes, Becerra plans to trap as many adults as she can in order to neuter and release them.
 Luckily, Chunk Chunk has a notch in her ear, a sign that she has already been spayed.

 Becerra has been trying to help the community cats through the cold spell and encourages others to do the same.

 “Winter is the hardest time of year [for these cats],” Becerra said.
 “I’ve built three winter shelters and regularly provide food.
 Winter shelters can be bought from some cat rescues but they’re also really easy to make ...
 If you have the space or a safe quiet spot in your neighborhood, I would definitely recommend putting some out.”

 As for Chunk Chunk, it’s unlikely that the sweet cat will ever have to brave another chilly New York day ever again.